pingcap/blog/2017-05-27-rust-in-tikv.md

 Hello everyone, today I will talk about how we use Rust in [TiKV](https://github.com/pingcap/tikv).

 Before we begin, let me introduce myself.
-My name is TangLiu, the Chief Architect of PingCAP.
+My name is Siddon Tang, the Chief Architect of PingCAP.
 Before I joined PingCAP, I had worked at Kingsoft and Tencent.
 I love open source and have developed some projects like LedisDB, go-mysql, etc…

 At first, I will explain the reason why we chose Rust to develop TiKV, then show you the architecture of TiKV briefly and the key technologies.
 In the end, I will introduce what we plan to do in the future.